Order conditions for Runge--Kutta-like methods with solution-dependent coefficients: Order Conditions for NSARK methods

 \subsection{Preliminaries}

-A \emph{rooted tree} is a cycle-free, connected graph with one node distinguished as the root.
+A \emph{rooted tree} is a cycle-free, connected graph with one node designated as the root \cite{B16}.
+More precisely, a rooted tree can be understood as the underlying undirected graph of an arborescence, for which the root is the uniquely determined node with no incoming arc \cite{KV2012}.
 We consider colored trees, in which each node possesses one of $N$ possible colors.
 We denote the set of all colored rooted trees, the so-called \emph{$N$-trees}, by $NT$.
 We indicate the color $\nu\in \{1,\dotsc, N\}$ of the tree $\rt[]$ by writing $\rt[]^{[\nu]}$.
 In general, a colored rooted tree $\tau$ with a root color $\nu$ can be written in terms of its colored \emph{children} $\tau_1,\dotsc,\tau_k$ by writing

 where the children $\tau_1,\dotsc,\tau_k$ are the connected components of $\tau$ when the root together with its edges are removed.
 Moreover, the neighbors of the root of $\tau$ are the roots of the corresponding children.
 In the latter representation of $\tau$ in \eqref{eq:tau}, $m_i$ is the number of copies of $\tau_i$ within $\tau_1,\dotsc,\tau_k$, which already includes the fact that we do not distinguish between trees whose children are permuted.